The latest installment of Nintendo Direct

 at up to 70 percent less than the cost of comparable coverage sold elsewhere.

 Coverage with Upsie includes protection from drops, dead pixels, power failures, and more.
-Prices start at less than $1.25 per month.
+Prices start at $34.99 for a two-year Switch warranty.
 Find out more exclusively at Upsie.com.

 Learn More About Nintendo Consoles: